Richard Scrimger: Career

-Claire Mackay, a family friend and well-known children's writer herself, asked Scrimger to contribute to her humorous collection, Laughs.
-"Introducing Norbert" is about an alien who lives in a boy's nose.
-The story was later converted into a novel, The Nose From Jupiter (1998, Tundra Books).
-The book was a roaring success, leading to three more Norbert books, A Nose For Adventure, Noses Are Red, and The Boy From Earth, all published by Tundra Books.
+Scrimger's first work for children, a short story, was published in the anthology Laughs, edited by Claire Mackay, who happened to be a family friend.
+Mackay encouraged Scrimger to submit a piece for the anthology.
+He ultimately submitted "Introducing Norbert", a story about an alien who lives in a boy's nose.
+Scrimger later expanded on the short story to write The Nose From Jupiter (1998).
+In 1999, the book won the Mr. Christie's Book Award for Ages 8 to 11.
+The book was followed up by three more Norbert books: A Nose For Adventure (2001), Noses Are Red (2002), and The Boy From Earth (2004), all published by Tundra Books.